sharozhaseeb/K-means-Image-Compression/README.md

 I have used skimage for image input output & sklearn.cluster for kmeans algorithm.

 # To run the program following dependencies should be added;
-pip install sklearn\n
+pip install sklearn /n
-pip install skimage\n
+pip install skimage \n
 ## Make sure the correct path is added where you are placing your image files.